 Unless expressed otherwise, all references to “$” are references to Canadian dollars.

 Chapter 1: The EU and EU markets

-The EU is a powerful economic and political union comprised of over 500 million people across 28 Member States.
-Despite historic and geographic divisions, the EU has established a single market, developed many common policies, liberalized inter-country travel and launched a common currency shared by 19 countries.
+The EU is a powerful economic and political union comprising 28 member states with a combined population of over 509 million.
+Despite historic and geographic divisions, the EU has established a single market, developed many common policies, liberalized inter-country travel and launched a common currency shared by 19 member states.

 Source: European Commission